-Those in the engineering and hull community are called Firemen Apprentice and wear red strips on a blue background.
+Those in the engineering and hull community are called firemen apprentice and wear red stripes on a blue background.

 Moving up in Rate: Like advancement to E-2, advancement to E-3 is virtually automatic.
-However, an SA is required to complete certain Performance Qualifications and Nonresident Exams prior to being declared eligible.
-In addition members must have their CO's approval and 6 months time-in-grade (TIG) or have completed technical training - "A" School - to qualify.
+However, an SA is required to complete certain performance qualifications and nonresident exams before being declared eligible.
+Members must have their CO's approval and six months' time in grade (TIG) or have completed technical training -- "A" School -- to qualify.

 Petty Officers (E-4 through E-6)